jundalisay/superbnetlify/content/en/research/montesquieu/spirit-of-the-laws/book-28/chapter-19.md

 All civil and criminal actions are reduced to facts.
 It is upon these facts they fought; and not only the substance of the affair, but likewise the incidents and imparlances were decided by combat, as Beaumanoir observes,* who produces several instances.

 Towards the commencement of the third race, the jurisprudence of those times related entirely to personal quarrels, and was governed by the point [284] of honour.
 If the judge was not obeyed, he insisted upon satisfaction from the person that contemned his his authority.
-At Bourges, if† the provost had summoned a person and he refused to come=  his way of proceeding was, to tell him, “I sent for thee, and thou didst not think it worth thy while to come; I demand therefore satisfaction for this thy contempt.”
+At Bourges, if† the provost had summoned a person and he refused to come:  his way of proceeding was, to tell him, “I sent for thee, and thou didst not think it worth thy while to come; I demand therefore satisfaction for this thy contempt.”

 Upon which they fought.
 Lewis the Fat reformed this custom.